smok-serwis/smok-client/docs/logging.rst

 Logging
 =======

-SMOKClient can also intercept your Python logs and send them to the server.
+smok can also intercept your Python logs and send them to the server.

 First you should create a `SMOKDevice` instance, then create an instance of and register this handler:

-.. autoclass:: smokclient.logging.SMOKLogHandler
+.. autoclass:: smok.logging.SMOKLogHandler

 Then you should add it to your list of handlers: